galio-org/docs/components/deckswiper.md

 # Deck Swiper
 Swipe left, swipe right or don't swipe at all, this component is built to accept any type of component and make it swipeable.
+Galio's community plans on creating more props for easier access and manipulation of the swipe animation.

 <p align="center">
   <img src="../assets/deck-swiper.gif" alt="Deck Swiper example react native" />